 Fahad's arbitration practice includes both investor-State and international commercial arbitration.
-He has arbitrated disputes under the ICC, ICSID, UNCITRAL, and Dubai International Arbitration Centre rules and has also served as an arbitrator.
+He has arbitrated disputes under the International Chamber of Commerce (ICC), International Centre for Settlement of Investment Disputes (ICSID), United Nations Commission on International Trade Law (UNCITRAL), and the Dubai International Arbitration Centre (DIAC) rules and has also served as an arbitrator.
 He also has significant experience in the global enforcement of arbitral awards.
 Fahad has litigated claims in U.S. courts under the Anti-Terrorism Act, the Alien Tort Statute, and the Torture Victim Protection Act, as well as advised on numerous cross-border litigation issues.

 Fahad was previously based in the Firm's offices in Washington, D.C. (until 2011) and the Middle East (from 2011 until 2014).

 Impact of the COVID-19 Outbreak on Internal Investigations: Whether and How to Investigate During a Global Pandemic

 Center for Professional Education, International Operations Accounting Virtual Conference 2020: Ethics, FCPA, Fraud & Disclosure Process in an International Environment

 Ethical Considerations in Internal Investigations, Jones Day University